Henry Spencer: Free software contributions

 Henry Spencer helped Geoff Collyer write C News in 1987.

 At around the same time he wrote a non-proprietary replacement for regex(3), the Unix library for handling regular expressions, and made it freely available; his API followed that of Eighth Edition Research Unix.

-Spencer's library has been used in many software packages, including Tcl, MySQL, and PostgreSQL, as well as being adapted for others, including early versions of Perl.
+Spencer's library has been used in many software packages, including Tcl, MySQL (prior to MySQL 8.0.4), and PostgreSQL, as well as being adapted for others, including early versions of Perl.
 Circa 1993, Spencer donated a second version of his RE library to 4.4BSD, following the POSIX standard for regular expressions.

 Spencer was technical lead on the FreeS/WAN project, implementing an IPsec cryptographic protocol stack for Linux.

 He also wrote 'aaa' (Amazing Awk Assembler), which is one of the longest and most complex programs ever written in the awk programming language.

 He also developed a 4 point font used by entomologists in labeling pinned insect specimens.